-From Shiga Kogen: How to Get to the Snow Monkey Park
+From Shiga Kogen: How To Get To The Snow Monkey Park

 As Japan’s largest ski resort, Shiga Kogen offers skiers and snowboarders and unparalleled extent of interconnected terrain – around 80 runs or over 600 ha of terrain connected by more than 50 chair-lifts and gondolas – including the highest ski fields in Japan.
 That altitude also blesses Shiga with Nagano’s longest season and most reliable snow – starting as early as mid-November and running into May (depending on the conditions of the season).
 As such, visiting Shiga Kogen in winter offers some of Japan’s best skiing and snowboarding.

 Most famous for having hosted several events during the 1998 Winter Olympics, Shiga Kogen is increasingly also seen as a destination during the green season, as Japanese and international visitors alike head into the mountains to escape the intense heat and humidity of the cities and get active with pursuits including hiking, trail running, paddle-boarding, and more!

 Shiga sits within Joshinestsu Kogen National Park – Japan’s fourth largest national park – and roughly corresponds with Shiga Kogen Highlands.
 Designated a ‘Biosphere Conservation Area (or Eco Park) by UNESCO in 1981, in recognition of the importance of its natural and unique ecosystems, its array of native flora and fauna, and as a landscape representative of a successful ‘coexistence of nature and society’.
 In short, Shiga Kogen offers visitors world-class snow conditions in winter and a wealth of natural beauty and equally energetic pursuits in spring, summer, and autumn – including the stunning autumn leaves of Nagano.

 Snow Monkey Resorts is Nagano’s No.1 tour and charter operator.
 We have the local knowledge of where and when to go, to help you discover and enjoy the region’s many fantastic and destinations including the Jjgokudani Monkey Park and Japan’s largest ski resort, Shiga Kogen including accommodation, ticketing and travel packages.
 We offer a range of group tours and for guests wanting to access the resorts in the comfort of their own transport, we can arrange a private tour or charter customised to fit your needs, starting and ending at any destination including from and to Nagano Station and any resort in the region.

 Our drivers and vehicles are fully certified, allowing us to transport you to and from your preferred destinations in combination with any activity that suits your schedule.
 All vehicles are fitted with a protective screen – separating the driver from passenger and luggage area – and our drivers wear protective masks, allowing you to move between your destinations in comfort and safety.

 We can arrange both private tours with an English-speaking guide or a private charter, including a private vehicle and driver but without a guide.
 We’d love to be part of that experience and help you discover even more!